emmercm/www/src/blog/you-don-t-need-an-init-system-for-node.js-in-docker.md

 ## `npm` doesn't forward signals

-One piece of advice you'll find in articles suggesting an init system is to not use `npm start` as your Dockerfile `CMD`, and this still holds true - `npm` isn't an init system and it doesn't forward exit signals to the `node` process, so none of the handlers we wrote above will work.
+One piece of advice you'll find in articles suggesting you use an init system is to not use `npm start` as your Dockerfile `CMD`, and this still holds true - `npm` isn't an init system and it doesn't forward exit signals to the `node` process, so none of the handlers we wrote above will work.

-You might be tricked by `npm` stopping with `CTRL-C` in Docker, but that isn't the same as the `node` process responding to an exit signal gracefully.
+You might be tricked by `npm` stopping the `node` process with `CTRL-C` in Docker, but that isn't the same as the `node` process responding to an exit signal gracefully.

 ## Conclusion